chpmrc/docker-swarm-tutorial/README.md

 ## Open questions

+- How to get the project's source to the manager?
 - Best way to export SSH credentials from docker machine?
 - Share mounted volume across cluster instances?

+## Notes

+- Portainer does not support multi-host swarm, at the moment.